CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/development-tools/Configuration/dev-config-json.md

 # Plugin Development Configuration

-This file descripe the plugin development configuration and its dependent plugins. so for example when we want to debug the plugin in AppEngine we prepare a AE dev.configuration  file that will list all paths to plugins that must be loaded this path must lead to the  dev.config.json.
+This file describe the plugin development configuration and its dependent plugins. so for example when we want to debug the plugin in CompuTec AppEngine we prepare a AE dev.configuration  file that will list all paths to plugins that must be loaded this path must lead to the  dev.config.json.

 ---